-Selfishness can be an uncomfortable topic.
+Selfishness can be an uncomfortable topic, right?
 We want to think we are better than the pettiness of selfish actions and attitudes.
-It’s so easy to point the finger at others when we start chatting about selfishness, right?
+“I’m not selfish!”–this is my first defensive response.
+What I’m really feeling is “I don’t want to be that person, the one who is selfish.”

 Do nothing from selfish motives or self-conceit.
 Nothing?
 Oh, this is hard!
 Self-focus is the natural default setting of our sin nature.
 If we could see a print out of our motivations over the last week, we’d be shocked at how pervasive selfishness is in our thinking.